ietf-scim-wg/draft-ietf-scim-cursor-pagination/draft-ietf-scim-cursor-pagination.md

 | Element | Description |
 | `nextCursor` | A cursor value string that MAY be used in a subsequent request to obtain the next page of results.
 Service providers supporting cursor-based pagination MUST include `nextCursor` in all paged query responses except when returning the last page. `nextCursor` MUST be omitted from a response only to indicate that there are no more result pages. |
 | `previousCursor` | A cursor value string that MAY be used in a subsequent request to obtain the previous page of results.
-Returning `previousCursor` is OPTIONAL.  `previousCursor` MUST not be returned with the first page.
+Returning `previousCursor` is OPTIONAL.  `previousCursor` MUST NOT be returned with the first page.
 {: title="Response Attributes"}

 Cursor values are URL-safe strings that are opaque to the client.